gwmatthews/wanikani-flashcards/README.md

 - For all readings in hiragana, download csv files with only 4 fields -- see below.
 - Radicals are rendered in light gray larger characters.
 Some non-standard radicals on Wanikani are images, and those will end up with blank card fronts -- you have to draw those yourself :P
 - Backs of cards are printed in lighter color which makes less likely that you will see through the card when printed on ordinary paper.
+- NEW: backs of cards now have each item's level number in the corner.

 ## Requirements